theteamonk/router1x3-uvm-verification/README.md

 **Characteristics**:<br/>
   - *TestBench Note*:
-    - All input signals are active high except active low reset and are synchronized to the falling edge of the clock.
+    - All input signals are active high except active low reset and are synchronized to the falling edge of the `clock`.
 This is because the DUT router is sensitive to the rising edge of the clock.
 Therefore, in the testbench, driving input signals on the falling edge ensure adequate setup and hold time.
 But in the SystemVerilog/UVM-based testbench, the clocking block can be used to drive the signals on the positive edge of the clock itself and thus avoids metastability.<br/>
-    - The packet_valid signal is asserted on the same clock edge when the header byte is driven onto the input data bus.<br/>
+    - The `packet_valid` signal is asserted on the same clock edge when the header byte is driven onto the input data bus.<br/>
-    - Since the header byte contains the address, this tells the router to which output channel the packet should be routed (data_out_0, data_out_1, data_out_2).<br/>
+    - Since the header byte contains the address, this tells the router to which output channel the packet should be routed (`data_out_0`, `data_out_1`, `data_out_2`).<br/>
     - Each subsequent byte of the payload after the header byte should be driven on the input data bus for every new falling edge of clock.<br/>
-    - After the last payload byte has been driven, on the next falling clock, the packet_valid signal must be de-asserted, and the packet parity byte should be driven.
+    - After the last payload byte has been driven, on the next falling clock, the `packet_valid` signal must be de-asserted, and the packet parity byte should be driven.
 This signals the completion of the packet.<br/>
     - The testbench shouldn't drive any bytes when a busy signal is detected instead it should hold the last driven value.<br/>
-    - The "busy" signal when asserted drops any incoming byte of data.<br/>
+    - The `busy` signal when asserted drops any incoming byte of data.<br/>
-    - The "err" signal is asserted when a packet parity mismatch is detected.<br/>
+    - The `err` signal is asserted when a packet parity mismatch is detected.<br/>
 ## Router-Output Protocol

 <p align="center">